ChanceDurr/chancedurr.github.io/_posts/2019-05-30-spurious-correlation.md

 comments: true
 ---

-## What is a Spurious Correlation?
+## What is a spurious correlation?

 In statistics, a spurious relationship or spurious correlation is a mathematical relationship in which two or more events or variables are associated but not causally related, due to either coincidence or the presence of a certain third, unseen factor.